Faithful invited to join in consecration to St. Joseph | The Catholic Sun

 Consecration is “an act of setting something apart, making it sacred,” Hallman said.
 “By our baptism as Catholic Christians, we’re set apart — to become more holy, to accomplish God’s mission for us.”
 Through our baptism, our first consecration, we are called continually to become more holy and to answer God’s call, Hallman said, and consecrating ourselves to St. Joseph is a way to do that, “by giving our lives over to our spiritual father and [striving to] be more like him.”

 Practically, the consecration consists of “33 days of prayers, reflections, and challenges during which we look at St. Joseph, his life, and his virtues through the lens of the titles the Church has given him,” Hallman said.
-The consecration will culminate with a March 19 Mass, celebrated by Bishop Lucia, at the Cathedral of the Immaculate Conception.
+The consecration will culminate March 19 with a 12 p.m.
+Mass celebrated by Bishop Lucia at the Cathedral of the Immaculate Conception.

 Participants can sign up to receive a daily email from the Office of Evangelization containing the prayers and prompts, or the materials can be downloaded directly; visit the Consecration to St. Joseph page at syrdio.org to sign up and to learn more.